-Introduction to cost concepts such as cost-volume-profit analysis and the budgeting process.
+(Formerly ACCNT-230) Introduction to cost concepts such as cost-volume-profit analysis and the budgeting process.
 Examines methods to determine product costs of a manufacturing business and the methods employed to control costs, such as the use of the standard cost system.
+Prerequisite: ACCT& 201 with a minimum grade of C.